Bon Palashir Padabali: Production

-This is the second film directed by Uttam Kumar after Sudhu Ekti Bochor in 1966 under his own foundation Shilpi Sangshad.
-Uttam want to make this film to help the poor artists and technicians.
+This is the second film directed by Uttam Kumar after Shudhu Ekti Bachhar in 1966 under his own association Shilpi Sangshad.
+It is a foundation which was founded by Uttam Kumar in 1968 to help poor artists and technicians.
+He always arranged function and concert to collect money for the fund.
+But that kind of money didn't gather.
+So he decided to make a big canvas film.
+Uttam wanted to fulfil the fund from film profits.
 For his request every top artists and Uttam himself worked without any fees.
-Uttam also do screenplay and background music.
+Uttam also did screenplay and background music.

 Soundtrack

 Reception

 Uttam Kumar’s massive melodrama about passion, violence and politics in the small village of Bon Palashi.
 The film is narrated through two sets of characters whose stories are intercut and eventually merged.
-The first is the family of Girijaprasad, a retired and now impoverished school principal.
-His inability to invest in the progress of the village has the natives looking for a new leader in his former schoolmate, the businessman Abani.
-A long flashback, featuring the tragic history of Abani’s old aunt (Molina Devi), serves to frame Girijaprasad’s present crisis: his scheming brother offers the fiance of Girijaprasad’s daughter Bimala a larger dowry to marry his own daughter instead.
-The second protagonist is the peasant Udas (Uttam Kumar), who loves the good Padma (Choudhury) but is forced to marry the neurotic Laxmi (Nandi) in order to be allowed to learn to drive a bus.
-Laxmi kills Padma’s father and then commits suicide.
-Udas tries to get Padma to elope with him but he ends up trying to rape her and, eventually, he kills Padma.
 Plans to develop the village loom large in the melodrama but the film impresses mainly through its scale (the title means The Songs of Bon Palashi) and its recourse to several acting idioms, including folk theatre.

 Uttam direction was huge praised by the critics.
 Hindustan Standard wrote that time 'In Uttam Kumar we have found a director who shows his brilliance on diverse levels.
 That is main again in Bon Pilashir Padabali, whose 20,000 and odd feer are studded with sparklis of present achievement and future promise.'
 The film become blockbuster hit at the box office and become golden jubilee hit.